 - Building Energy Informatics.
 Data-driven modelling and prediction of building energy usage.

 Descriptors.
 Learn optimal features from training data.
 See also our online patch data.

 - Minimal Solutions for Panoramic Stitching.
 2-point and 3-point algorithms for rotational homographies.

 - City-Scale Location Recognition.
 Image recognition for large geotagged datasets.

 - 3D Object Recognition and Reconstruction.
 Fully automatic structure and motion for unordered image sets.

 - Multi-Image Matching using Multi-Scale Oriented Patches (MOPS).
 Minimalist local feature matching.

 - AUTOSTITCH.
 The first fully automatic 2D image stitcher.
-Check out the iPhone App and the NEW! iPad App.
+Check it out on the iPhone, iPad or Android.

 - Interactive Image Segmentation using a GMMRF model.
 Image matting and compositing using statistical models of texture.

-I am CTO of Cloudburst Research Inc. Check out AutoStitch Panorama for iPhone and iPad in the App Store.
+I am CTO of Cloudburst Research Inc. Check out AutoStitch Panorama for iPhone, iPad or Android.

 My work on panoramic stitching appears in several commercial products, including Autopano Pro, Calico Panorama and Serif Panorama Plus.